-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2015

-Rise of the Tomb Raider is the second instalment in the Tomb Raider series reboot and is considered by many to be the standout entry into the franchise.
-On this adventure, Lara works her way through a range of exciting and high-intensity environments as she survives the freezing Siberian wilderness, explores sunken temples in Syria and hunts down the mysterious organisation Trinity on a quest to discover the lost city of Kitezh.
+Rise of the Tomb Raider is the second installment in the Tomb Raider series reboot and is considered by many to be the standout entry into the franchise.
+On this adventure, Lara works her way through a range of exciting and high-intensity environments as she survives the freezing Siberian wilderness, explores sunken temples in Syria, and hunts down the mysterious organization Trinity on a quest to discover the lost city of Kitezh.
 The worldbuilding and scenery in this game are fantastic, and there’s a real feeling of authenticity to the Russian and Syrian settings.
-This is a great game, in an engaging game world and should definitely get you in the mood for treasure hunting and puzzle solving.
+This is a great game set in an engaging game world and should get you in the mood for treasure hunting and puzzle solving.

 Publisher: Rockstar Games